CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-01-22.md

 - @sjn - preparations for workshop Jan 30th in Brussels

 ### CycloneDX 1.7 Sustainability fields
-- @sjn - Meeting with simbabque to prepare addition of mental health fields to spec
+- @sjn - Meeting with @simbabque to prepare addition of mental health fields to spec

 ### SBOM/Supply Chain
 - @sjn - currently preparing FOSDEM SBOM devroom talk about this
 - @tux - we need tools for working with SBOMs. *correct* SBOMs.

 ### CPAN Steward org
 - @sjn - had a meeting with @leont; started the process for setting up a WG on TPRF.
-No progress yet.
+    - No progress yet.

 ### CNA Update
 - @stigtsp and @timlegge have "finished" most of the homework and will submit this week